-There is a variety of proposals for laws and regulations that could impact ING globally, in particular those made by the Financial Stability Board and the Basel Committee on Banking Supervision at the transnational level and an expanding series of supranational directives and national legislation in the European Union (see 'Risk Factors - Risks related to the regulation and supervision of the Group - Changes in laws and/or regulations governing financial services or financial institutions or the application of such laws and/or regulations may increase the Issuer's operating costs and limit the Issuer's activities').
+There is a variety of proposals for laws and regulations that could impact ING globally, in particular those made by the Financial Stability Board and the Basel Committee on Banking Supervision at the transnational level and an expanding series of supranational directives and national legislation in the European Union (see 'Risk Factors - Risks related to the regulation and supervision of the Group -Changes in laws and/or regulations governing financial services or financial institutions or the application of such laws and/or regulations governing the Issuer's business may reduce its profitability).
 The aggregated impact and possible interaction of all of these proposals are hard to determine, and it may be difficult to reconcile them where they are not aligned.
 The financial industry has also taken initiatives by means of guidelines and self-regulatory initiatives.